-The Department has identified 11 documents as falling within the scope of your request.
-These documents were in the possession of the Department on 30 October 2018 when your request was received.
+The department identified five documents that fall within the scope of your request.
+These documents existed in the possession of the Department on 24 July 2019 when your FOI request was received.

 Attachment A is a schedule which describes the relevant documents and sets out my decision in relation to each of them.